LesterWYoung/QTL-seq/README.md

 $ conda install -c bioconda qtlseq
 ```

-### Mannual Installation
+### Manual Installation
-If you got a error during installation, you can install QTL-seq, manually.
+If you got a error during installation, you can install QTL-seq, using git.
 ```
 $ git clone https://github.com/YuSugihara/QTL-seq.git
 $ cd QTL-seq
 $ pip install -e .
 ```
-Then you have to install other dependencies by yourself.
-We highly recommend you to install SnpEff and Trimmomatic using bioconda.
+Manual installation of QTL-seq requires other software dependencies (listed in Software (#Software)).
+We highly recommend you  install SnpEff and Trimmomatic using bioconda.
 ```
 $ conda install -c bioconda snpeff
 $ conda install -c bioconda triimomatic
 ```
-After installation, please check whether SnpEff and Trimmomatic work through the commands like below.
+After installation, please check whether SnpEff and Trimmomatic work, for example, using the commands below.
 ```
 $ snpEff --help
 $ trimmomatic --help
 ```

 ## Usage
+### File requirements
+To run QTL-seq the following data files are required:
+- a FASTA file containing your reference sequence e.g. myspecies_reference.fasta
+- FASTQ files containing forward and reverse reads from individuals with one extreme phenotype
+  e.g. resistant_bulk.1.fastq.gz and resistant_bulk.2.fastq.gz
+- FASTQ files containing forward and reverse reads from individuals with the other extreme phenotype
+  e.g. susceptible_bulk.1.fastq.gz and susceptible_bulk.2.fastq.gz

+Alternatively, .bam files containing unaligned reads can be used instead of the FASTQ files
+  e.g. resistant_reads.bam and susceptible_reads.bam

+The QTL-seq pipeline can optionally identify causative SNPs and INDELs using snpEff (called with the "-e" option).
+This option requires a snpEFF file for your species to be avaialble to snpEff

+### QTL-seq syntax

 ```
 $ qtlseq -h